Chaka15205/FTB/README.md

 main_page_list.py
 -----------------
 This will turn a list of names in the work/mainlist_input.txt to "formatted" wiki markup for the Mods and Minor Mods lists that go on the Main page.
-For example, 'Name' will become '[[Name]] {{*}} '. mainlist_input.txt will not be replaced, instead out/mainlist_output.txt will be created
+For example, 'Name' will become '[[Name]] {{*}} '. mainlist_input.txt will not be replaced, instead out/mainlist_output.txt will be created.